Sharing our Lives and World to Bless the Poor and the Privileged

 Although Malaysia is a majority Muslim country there is a Hindu population in the capital city of Kuala Lumpur.
 Christianity is also present in Malaysia.

 Singapore is a wealthy city state and English is the recognized language, although there are many people groups in Singapore who speak other languages.
-Singapore boasts a large Christian population.
+Nearly one fifth of Singapore's population identifies as Christian.
 The televangelist Joseph Prince has a large gathering in the performing arts center.
 Sentosa is a resort Island and a great place to end a trip with a few days of carefree fun.

 Learning the history of Singapore and the importance of Lee Kuan Yew in the founding of Singapore as a city state and an economic power in Asia is part of our trip experience.